 - 2 teaspoons fresh ginger peeled and grated, optional

 - 1 cup unsweetened shredded coconut or flaked coconut

 - 1 teaspoon baking powder

 - ½ teaspoon sea salt

-Whisk together the mashed sweet potato, eggs, maple syrup, grated carrot, apple, and ginger until well-combined (wet ingredients).
+- Whisk together the mashed sweet potato, eggs, maple syrup, vanilla extract, grated carrot, apple, and ginger until well-combined (wet ingredients).

-In a seperate mixing bowl, stir together the almond flour, raisins, walnuts, cinnamon, baking powder, baking soda, and salt (dry ingredients).
+- In a seperate mixing bowl, stir together the almond flour, shredded coconut, raisins, walnuts, cinnamon, baking powder, baking soda, and salt (dry ingredients).

 - Pour the dry mixture into the bowl with the wet mixture and stir well until a thick batter forms.

 - using an ice cream scoop or small measuring cup, scoop batter into the lined muffin tray, filling the cups 3/4 of the way up.

 - Place muffin tray on the center rack in the preheated oven and bake for 30 to 35 minutes, until muffins test clean when poked with a toothpick.